 Education for Ministry is a program designed for laity to provide theological study and reflection rooted in the Scriptures and traditions of the Church.
-The EfM website, EFM Canada and Prospectus provide a wealth of information on the program, its mission, and an outline of the course of study, for all four years.
+The EfM website, EFM Canada will provide a wealth of information on the programme, its mission, and an outline of the course of study, for all four years.
 EfM Online provides people who cannot attend a weekly face-to-face group an opportunity to participate in this course of study.
 Following is an overview of how the EfM Online program works and each person’s responsibilities.

 Participant fees provide for the conduct of the course and a set of materials to support the work for the year in which each student is enrolled.
 Textbooks are purchased by the student for the year in which they are enrolled.

 In addition to the textbook, students will be provided with a Reading and Reflection Guide.
 This text is issued for each of the four years.
 It contains information on various types of theological reflections, spiritual autobiographies, planning your ministry, the conduct of a seminar group, and prayer and liturgy.
 Group lessons come from the Reading and Reflection Guide several times each year.

 Since this is an online course, each student will need a computer and access to the Internet, (more technical details will be provided when a student registers).
 DSL or cable is essential.
 Students should expect to spend two and one half to five hours per week on the Internet as a result of time in the weekly meeting and time in other parts of the course.
 The course site for the weekly meetings and the discussion board is accessed through a website provided by The University of the South in Sewanee, Tennessee.
 Each student will be assigned a user ID and password to allow access to the site.